pnlbwh/pnlpipe/README.md

 Run the standard PNL pipeline:

     ./pipe std init # set parameters for 'std' pipeline, makes `pnlpipe_params/std.params`

     # Add your parameters to std.params, or leave the defaults

-    ./pipe std make # builds the prerequisite software specified in `std.params` ./pipe std run # runs the 'std' pipeline using all parameter combinations in `std.params`
+    ./pipe std make # builds the prerequisite software specified in `std.params`

+    ./pipe std run # runs the 'std' pipeline for all the parameter combinations in `std.params`

 All output will be generated in `_data/<caseid>/`, including the final tract measures csv.
 To run the EPI correction pipeline, replace `std` with `epi`.